 Using PM-spot for group estimates of Na intake proved feasible, though not all participants may have collected a midstream urine void.
-The information on food intake and physical activities collected in conjunction with PM-spot collection proved helpful in evaluating the impact of these factors, via subgroup analysis, on creatinine (suppl.
-Tables S3) and Na concentrations in PM-spot (suppl.
-Tables S4), and on predicted Na (salt) intake (suppl.
-Tables S5a and S5b).
+The information on food intake and physical activities collected in conjunction with PM-spot collection proved helpful in evaluating the impact of these factors, via subgroup analysis, on creatinine (see online Supplemental Tables S3) and Na concentrations in PM-spot (see online Supplemental Tables S4), and on predicted Na (salt) intake (see online Supplemental Tables S5a and S5b).
 This information may also help refine the performance of the PM-spot method and prediction of Na intake.

 Consumption of protein-rich foods primarily affected creatinine concentration, but not Na concentration in PM-spot.
-It further appears that the longer the interval between the last intake of food and spot collection the higher the concentration of both Na and creatinine in spot urine (suppl.
-Tables S3 and S4), which is probably due to higher absorption.
-By contrast, physical exercise 3-4 hours prior to urine collection lowered Na concentration in spot urine (suppl.
-Table S4).
+It further appears that the longer the interval between the last intake of food and spot collection, the higher the concentration of both Na and creatinine in spot-urine (see online Supplemental Tables S3 and S4), which is probably due to higher absorption.
+By contrast, physical exercise 3-4 h prior to urine collection lowered Na concentration in spot-urine (see online Supplemental Table S4).
 This was possibly due to Na loss via intense perspiration.
-Higher creatinine concentration (suppl.
-Table S3), attributable to higher muscular mass and muscle strain may have produced lower predicted Na intake values for physically active people (suppl.
-Table S5a).
+Higher creatinine concentration (see online Supplemental Table S3) attributable to higher muscular mass and muscle strain may have produced lower predicted Na intake values for physically active people (see online Supplemental Table S5a).
 In addition, any food intake of highly active persons before spot collection did not seem to result in a higher Na intake measurement.
 The interval between food intake and spot collection may have been short, and athletes may be more health conscious and have lower salt consumption habits.
-The observations must be interpreted with care, though, in view of the small size (n=15) of the subgroup.
+The observations must be interpreted with care, though, in view of the small size (n 15) of the subgroup.

-The Danish prediction model (12) provided generally reasonable results, but the formula for women appeared less suitable than the one for men (Fig. S1 and Fig. 3, panels b; Fig. 4 panel d).
+The Danish prediction model(12) provided generally reasonable results, but the formula for women appeared less suitable than the one for men (see online Supplemental Fig. S1 and Fig. 3, panels b; Fig. 4 panel d).
 Possible factors in this may include the random error associated with biological variation of urinary Na excretion within and between the (rather few) female participants.
 It thus would be desirable to verify this observation by repeating the validation study with at least two individual PM-spot urine collections in a larger population sample of women and men.
-Because our study was restricted to the German-speaking part of Switzerland, but patterns of food intake differ across Swiss linguistic regions (53), a nationwide sample should be selected.
-Moreover, information about the performance of the prediction model (12) in other populations, and particularly in women, would be helpful.
-If no satisfactory results are obtained, an appropriate Swiss prediction model for 24h Na and K excretion from spot-urine should be subsequently established to better reflect population specifics.
+Because our study was restricted to the German-speaking part of Switzerland, but patterns of food intake differ across Swiss linguistic regions(53), a nationwide sample should be selected.
+Moreover, information about the performance of the prediction model(12) in other populations, and particularly in women, would be helpful.
+If no satisfactory results are obtained, an appropriate Swiss prediction model for 24-h Na and K excretion from spot-urine should be subsequently established to better reflect population specifics.

-As expected, both test methods had their limitations and a replacement of 24hU by either the FRCL or PM-spot does not seem apt.
-Neither provides reliable information at the individual level, though this is also true for a single 24hU collection.
+As expected, both test methods had their limitations and a replacement of 24-h U by either the FRCL or PM-spot does not seem apt.
+Neither provides reliable information at the individual level, though this is also true for a single 24-h U collection.